MicrosoftDocs/PlayReady/Docs/Overview/products-deliverables-services.md

 ---
 author: rolandlefranc
-title: PlayReady Products and Deliverables
+title: PlayReady Products, Deliverables and Services
 description: PlayReady is a very versatile technology that is designed to allow the development of clients on virtually any processor, any platform, any operating system (OS), and any environment. ms.assetid: "53B49621-E528-43FA-B054-BB38442DF666"
-kindex: PlayReady, products and deliverables
-kindex: products, PlayReady
-kindex: deliverables, PlayReady
-keywords:  products, deliverables, license, certificates, Azure, Windows, documentation, test server, secure clock ms.author: rolefran ms.topic: conceptual ms.prod: playready
+keywords:  playready, products, deliverables, services, license ms.author: rolefran ms.topic: conceptual ms.prod: playready